chanimaybruch/portfolio/Car Value Prediction Model/README.md

 # Car Value Prediction Model

 ## Business Goal
-A used car sales company is developing an app which can provide customers with the market value of a car.
+Develop an app for a used car company which can provide customers with the market value of a car.
 Goal is to build a model that will use car data to determine the value of car.
 The model should take into account:
  - the quality of the prediction
  - the speed of the prediction
  - the time required for training